m1d0e1/HackBio_Py/README.md

 ---

-## 🤝 How to Contribute

-Contributions are welcome!
-If you'd like to contribute to this repository, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeatureName`).
-3. Commit your changes (`git commit -m "Add YourFeatureName"`).
-4. Push to the branch (`git push origin feature/YourFeatureName`).
-5. Open a pull request.

-Please ensure your contributions align with the goals of the repository and include proper documentation.

----

 ## 🙏 Acknowledgments

 I would like to thank the **HackBio Team** for organizing this incredible internship program and providing me with the opportunity to grow as a bioinformatician.
 Special thanks to my mentors and peers for their guidance and support throughout the journey.

----

-### License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---